mattbrannon/coding-challenges/password-generator/README.md

 ## My process

 This app came with a figma design that was super helpful.
 One of the first things I do is look at the colors and typography used in the design and create some easy to remember css variables.
 With those in place, I start going through the design layer by layer and mocking out a basic skeleton of the app.
-The goal at this point is to simply get the structure of the app laid out with semantically meaningful html elements.
+The goal at this point is to simply get the structure of the app laid out.
 Once I feel happy with the overall structure, I begin working on the individual components.

 When building out components, I usually create a dedicated `components` folder with sub folders for each component.
 I've found that doing it this way allows me to separate various parts of a component into another file if needed while still having everything grouped together in one shared folder.